-The Sales Board is a centralized view of all your upcoming first appointments, opportunities, and recent orders so you can stay on top of your sales process, as well as a quick view of your month-to-date, quarter-to-date and year-to-date quotas.
+The Sales Board is a centralized view of all your upcoming first appointments, opportunities, and recent orders so you can stay on top of your sales model and sales processes, as well as a quick view of your month-to-date, quarter-to-date, and year-to-date goals.
 It also allows managers to see all the sales appointments and leads in one place or see a view of appointments and orders for each sales rep.

 This article includes information on: